NOTHING BUT RESILIENT – BRITISH MANUFACTURED BRUTE 500 UPDATE

 As we are all aware, the current COVID-19 outbreak has impacted many aspects of everyday life, unfortunately our supply chain for the Brute 500 has not gone unaffected.
 Despite the setbacks we have been working relentlessly making progress when and where we can.

-We are fortunate that numerous parts are being manufactured in-house at our parent company Encocam, shown below is one of our swing arms being machined at our HQ in Huntingdon.
-In addition to the swing arm we have been busy machining yokes, handlebar and foot peg mounts, levers, headlight brackets and axles in the past few weeks amongst numerous other components.
+We are fortunate that numerous parts are being manufactured in-house at our parent company Encocam (a leading engineering company), shown below is one of our swing arms being machined at our HQ in Huntingdon.
+In addition to the swing arm we have been busy machining yokes, handlebar and foot peg mounts, levers, headlight brackets and axles in the past few weeks amongst numerous other precision engineered components.

 As well as this we received our front brake callipers from Hel Performance which were also manufactured in the UK.
 Hel Performance, established in Exeter in 1985, have been prominent in the motorcycle industry since their inception.
 We are proud to work with Hel Performance and support British manufacturing and innovation.